astropy/package-template/README.rst

     git add MANIFEST.in
     git commit -m "updated MANIFEST.in for new project yourpkg"

-* Edit this file (README.rst) and delete all of this content, and replace it with a short description of your affiliated package.
+* Edit this file (``README.rst``) and delete all of this content, and replace it with a short description of your affiliated package.
 Inform git::

     git add README.rst
     git commit -m "replaced README for new project yourpkg"

-* (This step assumes your affiliated package is hosted as part of the astropy organization on github.
+* (This step assumes your affiliated package is hosted as part of the astropy organization on Github.
 If it's instead hosted somewhere else, just adjust the URL in the instructions below to match wherever your repository lives) Now you will want to tell git that it should be pushing and pulling updates to the repository of *your* project, rather than the package template::